 - Medellín Coronavirus Closures – What is Closed in Medellín?

-- Pica y Cedula: A Restriction for Grocery Shopping in the Aburrá Valley During the Quarantine
+- Pico y Cedula: A Restriction for Grocery Shopping in the Aburrá Valley During the Quarantine

 - Medellín Quarantine Starts on March 20 for Four Days